yashamuru/fruits-and-vegetables/README.md

 * As bonus you might consider to give an option to decide which units are returned (kilograms/grams);
 * As bonus you might consider how to implement `search()` method collections;

+## How can I check if my code is working?
+You have two ways of moving on:
+* You call the Service from PHPUnit test like it's done in dummy test

+or

+* You create a Controller which will be calling the service with json payload

 ## Building image
 ```bash
 docker build -t fruits-and-vegetables -f docker/Dockerfile .